luthier/luthier-core/guide/luthier/documentation.md

 ﻿# Creating Extension Documentation

-All Kalf extensions should include userguide documentation, if remotely applicable.
-Unless an extension’s documentation is large enough to require it’s own section in the userguide, it should be included as part of the Kalf userguide and be limited to one page.
+All Luthier extensions should include userguide documentation, if remotely applicable.
+Unless an extension’s documentation is large enough to require it’s own section in the userguide, it should be included as part of the Luthier userguide and be limited to one page.
 This will be dealt with on a case-by-case basis.
 All documentation should follow the userguide guidelines for formatting and content.

-To include pages with the Kalf userguide documentation, add a `kalf_userguide.php` config file with the following contents:
+To include pages with the Luthier userguide documentation, add a `luthier_userguide.php` config file with the following contents:

     return array(